oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 **3.** Create a `deployment.yaml` file and add the content of the code block below to define the properties of a deployment resource type.

 The configuration file contains three parts that define a deployment.
-The metadata defines the resource information, and the spec defines the number of pods to be created, the docker image to run within the pods, and a network port within the container to expose.
+The metadata defines the resource information; the spec defines the number of pods to be created, the docker image to run within the pods, and a network port within the container to expose.
 The deployment will also mount the volume for the Kubernetes Secrets.

 **Note**: Replace the `DOCKER-IMAGE-URI` placeholder within the template section in the code block below with the URI of the docker image that you pushed to the ECR.